xia0nan/xia0nan.github.io/_posts/2019-11-18-almost-year-end.md

 I need to list it separately since I've been spending too much on this category.

 Travel always play a big part of my life.
-I believe that it is such a beautiful world, onw need to see it through their own eyes.
+I believe that it is such a beautiful world, one need to see it through their own eyes.

 Time | Places | Sub-places | Score
 ---- | ------ | ---------- | -----